ReiTony/user-management-system/README.md

 ## Overview

 The **User Management System** is a server-side application built using the [NestJS](https://nestjs.com) framework.
 It provides robust user authentication, CSRF protection, and a fully documented API using Swagger.
-This project demonstrates best practices in API development and deployment using modern tools like Docker and PostgreSQL.
+This project demonstrates best practices in API development and deployment using modern tools like PostgreSQL.

 ---